joshgerdes/jekyll-uno/_drafts/how-to-setup-fslogix-profiles-for-azure-virtual-desktop.md

 10. ![FSLogix - Mapped Drive](/uploads/computermappeddrive.png "FSLogix - Mapped Drive")
 11. **Select a drive letter** that isn't in use and paste in the **UNC path** created earlier _(step 6)_.
 12. ![FSLogix - Mapped Drive](/uploads/computermappingdrive.png "FSLogix - Mapped Drive")
-13. Hopefully you should successfully have mapped a drive!
+13. Hopefully, you should successfully have mapped a drive!
 14. Once the drive is mapped, **open** up a **Command Prompt**

     _Note: Don't run the Command Prompt as Administrator, as this runs in a separate context and doesn't have permissions to the mapped drive._